 Although the female bear will most likely give birth to polar bear cubs on land, these animals spend most of their time on sea ice.
 The polar bear depends on the ocean for its food and habitat.
 As a result, climate change and its effects significantly affect the habitats of these bears.
 Polar bears have large paws, with small webs between their forepaws that support swimming.
 These visibly white bears swim long distances for hours to move from one piece of ice to another.

 Black bears have furs that expand across the color spectrum.
 The first obvious color is black.
 Alternatively, you’ll find black bears in colors like blue-gray, blonde, reddish-brown, and light brown.
-Some species even have white fur, which dramatically contrasts their species' name.
+Some species even have white fur, which dramatically contrasts their species' names.

 On the east side of the Great Plains, the black bears were the first that settlers noticed.
 This resulted in the name.
 Black bear cubs also have color variants that can differ from their parent’s color.
 Sometimes a black bear with a brown color can have a black bear cub and vice versa.